-John Goodman (James P. ‘Sully’ Sullivan), Billy Crystal (Mike Wazowski), Mary Gibbs (Boo), Steve Buscemi (Randall), James Coburn (Henry J. Waternoose), Jennifer Tilly (Celia), Bob Peterson (Roz), Frank Oz (Fungus), John Ratzenberger (Abominable)
+John Goodman (James P. ‘Sulley’ Sullivan), Billy Crystal (Mike Wazowski), Mary Gibbs (Boo), Steve Buscemi (Randall), James Coburn (Henry J. Waternoose), Jennifer Tilly (Celia), Bob Peterson (Roz), Frank Oz (Fungus), John Ratzenberger (Abominable)

 Monsters, Inc. was the fourth film to emerge from Pixar Animation and its parent company Disney.
-Pixar created a revolution in animation with Toy Story (1995), the world’s first fully computer animated feature film, before continuing on with A Bug’s Life (1998) and subsequent to this Finding Nemo (2003), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015) and Coco (2017).
+Pixar created a revolution in animation with Toy Story (1995), the world’s first fully computer animated feature film, before continuing on with A Bug’s Life (1998) and subsequent to this Finding Nemo (2003), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017), Onward (2020), Soul (2020), Luca (2021) and Turning Red (2022), as well as sequels to many of these.
 Monsters, Inc. was the first Pixar film to not have been directed by company founder and principal creative force John Lasseter.
 It was instead turned over to Pete Docter, who worked on the stories for both Toy Story films and was a supervising animator on the first, and would go on to subsequently make Up.

 The secret life of monsters in the closet was first done in the also appealing live-action film Little Monsters (1989) – and, of course, both films hold lineage to the children’s tales of Maurice Sendak.
 When it comes down to it, Monsters, Inc. is a Sendakian film.
 Of course, being a Disney film, the monsters are never that scary or macabre, they are all big and cuddly.
 The masterpiece that got the Sendakian sense of the macabre right was Henry Selick’s The Nightmare Before Christmas (1993).
 Spike Jonze subsequently made a live-action adaptation of Maurice Sendak’s Where the Wild Things Are (2009).